anup-moitra/foundational-linux-training/01-understanding-linux-concepts/07-who-uses-linux.md

 - CentOS
 - Red Hat Enterprise Linux (RHEL)

-Major cloud providers—Amazon Web Services (AWS), Google Cloud, and Microsoft Azure—extensively use Linux-based systems and container orchestration technologies like Kubernetes.
+Major cloud providers such as Amazon Web Services (AWS), Google Cloud, and Microsoft Azure extensively use Linux-based systems and container orchestration technologies like Kubernetes.

 ## 7️⃣ Supercomputers and Research Facilities